rosanavalero/traditional_computer_vision/README.md

 Project of the Module 1: 'Introduction to Human and Computer Vision' of the Master's degree in Computer Vision at Universitat Autònoma de Barcelona (UAB)

 ## Summary
-This project implements a query-by-example retrieval system for museum images, utilizing conventional computer vision methods.
-The system retrieves images based on color, texture, text information, keypoints, and local descriptors.
-Techniques such as denoising, background removal, and orientation correction are applied to enhance image quality.
-Morphological filters are employed to detect and eliminate overlaid text.
-The system’s performance is primarily evaluated using the MAP@k metric.
+This repository hosts the code and documentation for a query-by-example retrieval system designed specifically for museum images.
+The system leverages conventional computer vision methods to retrieve images based on various criteria including color, texture, text information, keypoints, and local descriptors.
+To improve image quality, techniques such as denoising, background removal, and orientation correction are applied.
+Morphological filters are utilized to detect and eliminate overlaid text, ensuring accurate retrieval results.
+The performance of the system is primarily evaluated using the Mean Average Precision at k (MAP@k) metric, providing insight into its effectiveness in retrieving relevant images from museum collections.

 See [Report](https://drive.google.com/file/d/1KehBE7seCjttaaJJMekD8qG2T98iA7DJ/view?usp=drive_link)